 Severe: six or more symptoms land a severe substance use disorder diagnosis.

 People with only one symptom are not diagnosed with a disorder.

 As seen in this system, there is no longer a designation between abuse and addiction.
 Instead, addiction is considered to occur at three different levels of severity.

-One of the biggest changes in the new criteria is removing recurring legal problems due to drug use as a substance abuse or substance dependence diagnosis.
+There were two other changes in the 2013 edition of DSM.
+One of the biggest changes in the new criteria is removing recurring legal problems due to drug use as substance abuse or substance dependence diagnosis.
 However, a person with recurrent legal issues can still fit into a criterion such as "continued use despite social/interpersonal problems."

 The other change is including cravings or strong urges to use a particular substance as a symptom.
 This has traditionally not been part of the DSM diagnostic criteria for substance abuse or substance dependence and may be a bit more challenging to diagnose since these cravings may be very subjective in nature.

 So you might be wondering, why change the way clinicians diagnose addiction?
 First, it is important to understand that the notion of addiction has not significantly changed in spite of the changes to the DSM but the way clinicians diagnose addiction has changed in order to conform to the experiences of clinicians who work in the field.
 Many found the old abuse and dependence designation to be unrealistic.

 Interestingly enough, preliminary research on these changes has indicated that the vast majority of individuals previously diagnosed with substance abuse fall into the mild substance use disorder category, and individuals previously diagnosed with dependence most often fall into the moderate and severe substance abuse disorder categories.
 People with no diagnosis by previous criteria still for the most part get no diagnosis.